-There is no reason why everybody would like to Desktop wallpaper, but everybody do it for sure.
+There is no reason why everybody would like to change Desktop wallpaper, but everybody do it for sure.
 Imagine the scenario, when you right click your favorite image and select Set as desktop background but nothing happens then.
 The wallpaper at Desktop still remains unchanged.
 This is common issue may be faced by many users.
 If you’re also experiencing this problem, this fix is for you.

 Couple of reasons might be culprit behind this problem.
 Most common causes are corrupted TranscodedWallpaper wallpaper, or the presence of configuration contents in slideshow.ini file.
 You must try System File Checker scan, initially to fix this issue.